| Title: | Linear Mixed Models for Complex Survey Data |

 Variance matrix for: regression parameters, relative variance parameters on Cholesky square root scale, residual variance, relative standard errors of random effects, standard errors of random effects, entire relative variance matrix, entire variance matrix |

-The variance is estimated from the replicates thetastar
+The variance is estimated from the replicates thetastar and original point estimate theta as scale*sum(rscales* (thetastar-theta)^2).

-, an object of class boot2lme
+For boot2lme, an object of class boot2lme with components

 theta |